 Pour the cheesecake mixture over the baked crust.

 Smooth the top as much as possible so you have an even layer.
-Next, we transfer the cheesecake pan into a much larger pan (roasting pan is perfect!)
+Next, we transfer the cheesecake pan into a much larger pan (a roasting pan is perfect!)

-In a much larger place your springform pan.
 Make sure it sits level and the large pan is wide enough for your cheesecake to sit flat.
 Slowly pour in hot water around the springform pan.
 The water only needs to go halfway up the sides of your springform pan.
-Make sure you do not add in too much water.
+Make sure you do not add too much water.

 Turn off your oven but leave the cheesecake inside for approximately 45 minutes.

 Take your delicious treat out of the oven and let it cool on the counter before chilling.
 I recommend leaving it out for an hour before putting it in the fridge.